Vilayat Khan: Controversy

 In 1964 and 1968, respectively, Vilayat was awarded the Padma Shri and Padma Bhushan awards – India's fourth and third highest civilian honours for service to the nation – but refused to accept them, declaring the committee musically incompetent to judge him.
 "Pointing out that sitar and its 'Parampara' (tradition) had seen the longest ever tradition in his family and his ancestors had chiseled the 'Gayaki Ang' (style mimicking the sound of human voice), crucial to the playing of the instrument, Khan said no other 'gharana' was older than his in this arena."

 In January 2000, when he was awarded the Padma Vibhushan, the second highest civilian award, he again refused, going so far as to call it "an insult".
 This time he stated that he would not accept any award that other sitar players, his juniors and in his opinion less deserving, had been given before him.
 "If there is any award for sitar in India, I must get it first", he said, adding that "there has always been a story of wrong time, wrong person and wrong award in this country".

 He alleged that the Sangeet Natak Akademi had been influenced by lobbying, politics and favouritism while deciding the awardees.
+He was awarded the 1995 Sangeet Natak Akademi Fellowship, the highest honour conferred by Sangeet Natak Akademi, India's National Academy for Music.

-Among other honours he turned down was the Sangeet Natak Akademi Award.
+Among other honours he turned down was the Sangeet Natak Akademi Award in 1995.
 For a while, he also boycotted All India Radio.
 The only titles he accepted were the special decorations of "Bharat Sitar Samrat" by the Artistes Association of India and "Aftab-e-Sitar" (Sun of the Sitar) from President Fakhruddin Ali Ahmed.

 Death and legacy

-Vilayat Khan died on 13 March 2004 at Mumbai, India at age 75.
+Vilayat Khan died on 13 March 2004 in Mumbai at age 75.
 The Press Trust of India reported that Vilayat Khan had lung cancer, diabetes and hypertension.
+Among his survivors were his wife, two daughters and two sons Shujaat Khan and Hidayat Khan who are also sitar players.

 NDTV (New Delhi Television) reportedly quoted the prime minister of India, Atal Bihari Vajpayee, saying this in a statement, "Ustad Vilayat Khan was a child prodigy to whom goes the credit of taking the sitar beyond the shores of this country."

 In September 2014, a postage stamp featuring Khan was released by India Post commemorating his contributions.

+According to The Hindu newspaper, "As for the eternal question, who is the greatest of them all, it would appear that there are many greats and there is Vilayat Khan", "... an artist who had transformed his instrument to resemble the human voice".